gioUbbiali/2025-Food-Waste-and-Sustainability-Workshop/README.md

 # Food-Waste-and-Sustainability-2025-Workshop

 This repository hosts materials from the [Food, Waste, and Sustainability: Synergizing Ontology Efforts Workshop](https://sites.google.com/view/fws2025workshop/home-page) at the [ICBO2025](https://icbo-conference.github.io/icbo2025/).

 For more details on this workshop and workshop program, see [here](https://sites.google.com/view/fws2025workshop/home-page).

+See the recording of the workshop on YouTube at the following link: [https://www.youtube.com/watch?v=ywyW8tALU-Q](https://www.youtube.com/watch?v=ywyW8tALU-Q).

 ## Repository structure